Sheriff James M. Gannon

 In addition to his professional career in law enforcement and security, Gannon has given back to the surrounding communities in other ways, including as current President of the 200 Club of Morris County, Adjunct Professor at Centenary College, Life Member of the New Jersey State PBA # 327, Co-Founder of the Morris County Chapter of the Emerald Society of the State of New Jersey, and as a Drum Major in the Police Pipes & Drums of Morris County to name just a few.

 Gannon was married to his wife, Lisa, for 26 years before losing her in 2010 after a courageous battle against Multiple Sclerosis.
-Jim and Lisa had one daughter, Kate who, along with her husband Matt, are parents to son Luca.
+Jim and Lisa had one daughter, Kate who, along with her husband Matt, are parents to son Luca and daughter Ella.
 Jim is a lifelong resident of Morris County and lives in Boonton.